 Our innovative vaccine technology platform – AdVac® – offers real hope for the accelerated development of vaccines and is designed to help the global health community better prepare for and combat life-threatening infectious disease outbreaks.

 This technology was used in the development of our Ebola vaccine regimen, which was approved by the European Commission in July 2020 and has been deployed in the Democratic Republic of the Congo (DRC) and Rwanda.
 The AdVac® technology was also used to construct our HIV, RSV and Zika vaccine candidates.

-Our SARS-CoV-2 vaccine research program is leveraging Janssen’s AdVac® technology in an effort to help combat the current COVID-19 pandemic.
+Our COVID-19 vaccine program is leveraging Janssen’s AdVac® technology in an effort to help combat the current COVID-19 pandemic.